jamesob/bashwords/README.md

   Bashwords has, by no means, been optimized for performance and I won't be held liable if you ralph while browsing the source.

-* to install
+## To install
-    (0. crack open setup.py and specify an install directory if you want somewhere other than the default, "~/.bashwords/")
+    0. crack open setup.py and specify an install directory if you want somewhere other than the default, "~/.bashwords/"
     1. run "python setup.py install"